Capitol Psychological Assessment

 1. Communication: Autistic individuals might find it hard to pick up on neurotypical social cues, like understanding when someone is joking or feeling sad.
 They might also have difficulty expressing themselves through words or gestures.
 But that doesn’t mean they don’t want to communicate – they just have their own way of doing it.

 4. Sensory Sensitivity: Imagine having super senses – like being able to hear sounds that others can’t, or feeling textures more intensely.
-Autistic individuals can have these super-sensitive senses, and it might sometimes make certain sounds, lights, or textures uncomfortable for them.
+Autistic individuals can have these super-sensitive sensory experiences, and it might sometimes make certain sounds, lights, or textures uncomfortable for them.

 Why is Autism testing important and what does it consist of?

-If you or your child have ever felt different, misunderstood, or pressured to hide your true self, you’re not alone— and your experiences are real, valid, and may be associated with Autism.
-Participating in psychological testing can help you better understand yourself or your child, help inform treatment decisions, and open doors to a range of services such as speech therapy, occupational therapy, behavioral interventions, and/or educational accommodations.
-Our neuroaffirmative approach to psychological evaluations aims to honor you or your child’s story, and help you to make sense of the challenges you or your child have faced, while celebrating the qualities that make you or your child exceptional.
+If you have ever felt different, misunderstood, or pressured to hide your true self, you’re not alone— and your experiences are real, valid, and may be associated with autism.
+Participating in psychological testing can help you better understand yourself, help inform treatment decisions, and open doors to a range of services such as speech therapy, occupational therapy, behavioral interventions, and/or educational accommodations.
+Our neuroaffirmative approach to psychological evaluations aims to honor your story, and help you to make sense of the challenges you have faced, while celebrating the qualities that make you exceptional.
 A comprehensive evaluation can be an empowering first step toward embracing your neurodivergence, learning to advocate for yourself, providing your family with valuable insight, and connecting you to a larger community of people who share similar experiences.

-At Capitol Psychological Assessment, Inc. Autism testing involves a series of conversations and assessment measures, completed with a trained psychologist who specializes in understanding how people think, feel, and interact.
-The evaluation typically consists of 3-4 sessions and includes the following components:
+At Capitol Psychological Assessment, Inc. autism testing involves a series of conversations and assessment measures, completed with a trained psychologist who specializes in understanding how people think, feel, and interact.
+The evaluation typically consists of three (3) to four (4) sessions and includes the following components:

 1. Initial Consultation: The evaluating psychologist will review the testing process with you and gather information about what you hope to gain from the evaluation, as well as questions you may have.
 Expectations, fees, and potential outcomes will all be addressed in this initial free 15-minute consultation.

-2. Initial Conversation/Interview: The evaluating psychologist will meet with you and/or your child and ask questions about you/your child’s history, experiences, challenges, and strengths.
-As part of this interview, your psychologist will also assess for other neurotypes and mental health conditions- such as ADHD or social anxiety- to help rule out other diagnoses that may look like Autism.
+2. Initial Conversation/Interview: The evaluating psychologist will meet with you and ask questions about your history, experiences, challenges, and strengths.
+As part of this interview, your psychologist will also assess for other neurotypes and mental health conditions- such as ADHD or social anxiety- to help rule out other diagnoses that may look like autism.

-3. Psychological testing: Next, you and/or your child may be asked to fill out questionnaires where you/they talk about feelings, interests, or experiences.
-You/your child may be asked to participate in interactive testing, which may include doing tasks, puzzles, and games to better understand how your/your child’s brain works and better understand your/your child’s strengths and challenges.
-Testing may also include assessment of how you/your child communicate, both verbally and non-verbally, and how you/your child respond to different sensory experiences.
-One common tool used in the assessment of Autsm is the Autism Diagnostic Observation Scale, Second Edition (ADOS-2) which assesses communication and social interaction.
+3. Psychological testing: Next, you may be asked to fill out questionnaires where you talk about feelings, interests, or experiences.
+You may be asked to participate in interactive testing, which may include doing tasks, puzzles, and games to better understand how your brain works and better understand your strengths and challenges.
+Testing may also include assessment of how you communicate, both verbally and non-verbally, and how you respond to different sensory experiences.
 The assessment itself may vary slightly from one individual to the next, depending on a few factors such as speech level and age.
 Beyond this, other rating scales, tests of learning, attention and memory, and measures of mood/personality may be administered to ensure we arrive at the most accurate diagnosis/diagnoses possible.
-Testing will be tailored to your/your child’s individual presentation and needed areas of exploration.
-Testing will take place over the course of 1-3 sessions.
+Testing will be tailored to your individual presentation and needed areas of exploration.
+Testing will take place over the course of one (1) to three (3) sessions.

-4. Review of academic or treatment records: If authorized, the psychologist may review academic or treatment records to gather more information about you/your child’s functioning in a school setting and consider prior diagnoses and treatment efficacy.
+4. Review of academic or treatment records: If authorized, the psychologist may review academic or treatment records to gather more information about your functioning in a school or work setting and consider prior diagnoses and treatment efficacy.

-5. Collateral information: If authorized, the psychologist may gather information from family members, friends, teachers, providers, or other relevant sources to gain a more complete understanding of you/your child’s symptoms and functioning.
+5. Collateral information: If authorized, the psychologist may gather information from family members, friends, teachers, providers, or other relevant sources to gain a more complete understanding of your experiences, challenges, and daily functioning.

-6. Feedback session: You and/or your child will participate in a meeting with the evaluating psychologist to discuss the results and findings of the evaluation.
+6. Feedback session: You will participate in a meeting with the evaluating psychologist to discuss the results and findings of the evaluation.
 During the feedback session, the psychologist will review the psychological test findings, what those results mean, and share their observations and interpretations.
 The psychologist will provide a diagnosis, along with recommendations and next steps.
-You will be provided with a detailed report that outlines you or your child’s story, diagnosis, and recommendations for moving forward in treatment, day-to-day life, work/school, and relationships.
-As warranted, you can request letters of accommodation to assist you or your child in reaching full potential in work and/or school.
+You will be provided with a detailed report that outlines your story, diagnosis, and recommendations for moving forward in treatment, day-to-day life, work/school, and relationships.
+As warranted, you can request letters of accommodation to assist you in reaching your full potential in work and/or school.

 Differential Diagnosis